Limbo (2023 film)

-Limbo is a 2023 Australian independent mystery-crime film directed by Ivan Sen and starring Simon Baker, Rob Collins, Natasha Wanganeen and Nicholas Hope.
+Limbo is a 2023 Australian independent mystery-crime film directed by Ivan Sen and featured production help from the main character, Simon Baker.
+The film also stars Rob Collins, Natasha Wanganeen and Nicholas Hope.
 The film had its world premiere in competition at the 73rd Berlin International Film Festival, on 23 February 2023, where it competed for Golden Bear.

 Synopsis

 In a small Australian outback town named Limbo, detective Travis Hurley arrives to investigate a 20-year-old unsolved homicide of a young Aboriginal woman, Charlotte Hayes.
 The desolate region is pocked with caves, opal mines, and dusty unpaved roads.
 Hurley attempts to interview Charlotte's brother, Charlie, who excavates an opal mine, and her sister, Emma, who waitresses at a local café.
 Hurley is at first rebuffed by both Charlie and Emma, neither of whom seem inclined to cooperate with the re-opened investigation of their sister's murder.
 Eventually, they come to trust Hurley and share recollections which implicate Joseph, a debilitated elderly white man whose late brother, Leon, threw parties to attract young Black girls to his cave.
 Though some figures who were witnesses to the parties are now dead, others who still live in the area provide enough clues for Hurley to piece together a likely scenario about Charlotte's murder.